WeblateOrg/weblate/docs/admin/languages.rst

    desired effect, as these rules need to match underlying implementation.

-   Changing plural number or formula will affect only displaying of the strings, but not parsing and storing strigs to the files.
+   Changing plural number or formula will affect only displaying of the strings, but not parsing and storing strings to the files.
 Should you think Weblate behaves incorrectly, please file a issue in our issue tracker.